OddPrints/pwinty-java-sdk/README.md

 A java library for communicating with the [Pwinty API](http://www.pwinty.com/api.html).

-v2.3 of the API is supported.
+v2.6 of the API is supported.
 If you want an older version, use an older build ;)

 Releases
 --------

+* v2.6.0 - v2.6 of Pwinty API, claims to fix mobile phone issue on orders.
 * v2.3.1 - Make shippedOn field a DateTime.
 Added Carrier enum.
 * v2.3.0 - v2.3 of Pwinty API, includes ability to get order logs from Pwinty.
 * v2.2.6 - Added ability to add a photo via an InputStream as well as a File or URL.